norsecorp/ipviking-api-python/README.md

 IPViking API for Python

 This API is designed to allow one to import IPViking data directly into Python as dicts.
-It does require the requests library, which is available via pip and easy_install, as well as from docs.python-requests.org.
+It requires no external libraries, though it does reference several internals such as httplib.

+Usage is simple, and examples can be seen in tests.tests.
+The request parameters are in tests.inputs, though.

-File breakdown:
+Here's the structural breakdown:

-constants.py
--contains running constants for this module.
- -Can be used as a config file.
- -Shows the parameters for a request with descriptions as comments nearby.
- -Contains the DROP_INVALID toggle, which when true drops unrecognized parameters instead of throwing an exception.

-errors.py
--just contains exception classes.
-Nothing to see here.

-response_parser.py
--parses the returned content into a dict, and throws an exception on bad responses.

-tests.py
--tests for evaluating performance of this module

-wrapper.py
--Here's the meat of it.
-This contains the IPViking class, which ingests parameters, sends the request, parses the response, and allows you to call a dict of the response information.
-  -IPViking object
-    -initialized with
-      -config: contains parameters. can be .ini, dict, or list of 2-tuples.
-Defaults to sandbox.
-      -args: args are parameters for an individual request.
-Overwrites values from config.
-      -if args contains all necessary data for a request, initialization will send a single request and return the results of execute
-    -.execute(args):
-      -takes args (parameters for a single request, overwrites config values) -Sends the request and processes the data coming back.
-      -appends the parsed response data to IPViking.data -returns success boolean and dict parsed from response

-NOTES:
-functionality tested for ipq, risk, riskfactor, and submission. geofilter returns 'null'
+	wrapper.py: This module contains the IPViking class, which is used to manage calls to the service.
+The method to use is request(args), with args being a dict of parameters for this specific request. requests.py: This module validates and prepares the arguments for the request to our server. responses.py: This module parses the responses from our server into a dict (leaves it a string, if it's an http document).

+	helpers/
+		-constants.py: This module contains various running constants referenced throughout the package.
+		-errors.py: This module contains our error classes.
+		-util.py: This module contains utilities to help check, repair, and parse the data.
+		-xmltodict.py: This is a module by Martin Blech of https://github.com/martinblech/ used to reduce xml documents to dicts.

+	tests/
+		-inputs.py: This module contains test input values for the various API methods.
+		-outputs.py: This module contains expected responses for the various API methods.
+		-tests.py: This module contains functions to test the various API methods -unittests.py: UNDER CONSTRUCTION (will eventually contain tests for individual helper functions)

+And that's about the shape of it!
+Enjoy.